ericvh/cpu-prebuilt/README.md

 This repository uses GitHub Actions to:
 - Build `cpu` and `cpud` from the [u-root/cpu](https://github.com/u-root/cpu) project
-- Cross-compile for aarch64 (ARM64) architecture
+- Cross-compile for multiple architectures (aarch64/ARM64 and x86_64/AMD64)
-- Create u-root initramfs that boots directly into cpud
+- Create u-root initramfs that boots directly into cpud for each architecture
 - Package the binaries as downloadable artifacts
-- Create GitHub releases with checksums
+- Create GitHub releases with checksums for all architectures
-- Publish container images to GitHub Packages
+- Publish multi-architecture container images to GitHub Packages
 - Automatically rebuild on new releases or manual triggers

 ## Usage